axllent/utproxy/README.md

   # an array of services to test, see below
 ```

-Each service must contain a unique "check key" (only a-z0-9 and - characters allowed), which will correspond to the URL on our UTProxy for the uptime monitor, eg: `http://example.com:3500/intranet`, `http://example.com:3500/smtp` etc.
+Each service must contain a unique "check key", which will correspond to the URL on our UTProxy for the uptime monitor, eg: `http://example.com:3500/intranet`, `http://example.com:3500/smtp` etc. You can also use keys such as `web/service1` which would translate to `http://example.com:3500/web/service1`.

 Checks can be set up with one of the following types:

-### `http`
+### Check type `http`

 A check for a HTTP response.